graydenshand/rust-pub-sub/docs/ADRs/2-udp.md

 UDP supports multicast which reduces the IO cost of sending a message to a group of N clients from O(N) to O(1).
 - "High throughput topics" -- Special topics with a dedicated UDP multicast address.

+## Implementation

+The server must bind a UDP Socket to an unoccupied port - i.e. a different port from the tcp listener.

+With UDP, there is no notification when the client disconnects.